nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 3.2.
 Configuration

+Author: Tyler Rocha

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

+The config.json file contains several attributes:
+> `appTitle` is the name of the application
+> `logLevel` is the default level for the logger
+> `userPrefsFilePath` is the file path to the user preferences file
+> `taskManagerFilePath` is the file path to the task manager save data
+> `taskManagerName` is the name of the task manager application

+`taskManagerFilePath` is manipulated automatically when a successful `save` or `load` command is executed.
+When this occurs, `taskManagerFilePath` is updated to the user-specified file location, and this location becomes the default for future Task Manager sessions.

 ## 4. Testing